vihanb/Membean-Hacks/README.md

 <ol>

-<li>Click the "Download Zip" button (should be to the right of this button)</li>
+<li>Click the "Download Zip" button (should be to the right of this screen and under the "Clone in desktop" button)</li>

-<li>Right click and click the unzip file button (It's under "Compressed Folder Tools", also choose a destination and remember it!)</li>
+<li>Right click the newly downloaded file and click the "Extract All" button and accept/continue any windows that come up (It's may be under "Compressed Folder Tools", also choose a destination and remember it!)</li>

 <li>Open Google Chrome (It would help to have the latest version)</li>